 5 Bad Dog Treats for Dogs

-When you give your dog a treat, you’re letting them know just how much you love them.
-However, not all treats demonstrate the same level of care, especially when you consider that some dog treats are detrimental to your dog’s health.
-Unfortunately, many dog owners have no idea that many treats available on the market in Australia are unhealthy and even dangerous for their dogs.
+When you give your dog a cookie, you’re letting them know just how much you love them.
+However, not all dog treats demonstrate the same level of care, especially when you consider that some treats are detrimental to your dog’s health.
+Unfortunately, many dog owners have no idea that many dog biscuits available on the market in Australia are unhealthy and even dangerous for their dogs.
 So, what treats are bad for dogs?
 Read on to find out.

 What Makes Some Treats “Bad Treats for Dogs”?